rkalis/ionic-soundboard/README.md

 ### Colours
 If you set randomColours to `true`, you can edit the colours array to change the possible random colours.
 If you set randomColours to `false`, you can edit the colour variable to the desired icon colour.
 The colour of the title-bar can be edited in `ionic-soundboard/app/theme/app.variables.scss` by editing the primary color.

-### Icon & Splash Screen
+### Icon & Splash Screen (Note: this Ionic feature is in Beta)
 Replace `ionic-soundboard/resources/icon.png` and `ionic-soundboard/resources/splashscreen.png` with your own files.
 Then run:
 ```